ULTRAMagic Interval - Chapter 0

 Tiberius felt bad for Ultimatum.
 “Schwarzes?
 Zal-Rint was here earlier, looking for you.
 He apparently has some things he wishes to discuss with you.”

 “Oh, okay.
-May I go see him now, Master Tiberius?”
+May I go see him now, Tiberius?”

 “Of course.
-Wynstan, would you like that tour of the hall you nearly crashed into?”
+Wynnstan, would you like that tour of the hall you nearly crashed into?”

 He snickered.
 “Sure, Tiberius.
 Thank you.”

-After saying his farewells, Ultimatum took off with a flap of his wings.
-His destination was The Time Watcher Sanctuary.
-This grand, sterling fortress was the home of a group of higher dimensional entities that watched over the flow of time, guarding it to make sure no one damaged time itself.
+After saying his farewells, Ultimatum took off with a good flap of his wings.
+His destination was the Time Watcher Sanctuary as he flew aloft the winding currents of energy snaking throughout the void of the Cosmos.
+This grand, sterling fortress was the home of a group of higher dimensional entities that watched over the Flow of Time, guarding it to make sure no one damaged time itself.
 Normally the realm was only accessible to those fifth dimensional and higher, so it was a good thing that Ultimatum was seventh dimensional.
+The Time Watchers were also the end-all be-all to any conflict in the Cosmos, even if they could only do so much, so Ultimatum was bound to get some reassurance.
+Led by The Old God Father Time, The Time Watchers had a mostly consistent track record of keeping the Cosmos safe and stable… but even they ran into things that confused and baffled them to no end from time to time…

 The realm of the Time Watchers was a beautiful place to behold, resembling what most humans thought Heaven looked like.
 It consisted of billowing clouds and buildings made of only the most gorgeous marble and granite.
 Glowing ribbons of light flowed everywhere, while all sorts of entities were coming and going from the fortress.
-Ultimatum always felt at ease when he visited the realm.
+It was tucked safely within the Dream Realm which made it a true safe haven for anyone who visited the sanctuary.
+Dreams were timeless, allowing the Time Watchers to perform their duties unhindered.
+And if anyone dared attack them, they could easily move the sanctuary to another area of the Dream Realm.
+Ultimatum always felt at ease when he visited the realm, as it was one of many places unaffected by the chaos of the Cosmos.

-Making his way to the entrance, Ultimatum was stopped by two guards in white armor.
+Making his way to the magnificent entrance, Ultimatum was stopped by two guards in shining white armor.
 “Ultimatum, welcome,” the one on the right said.
 “Give us a moment…”

-“...alright, head on in,” the second guard said as the giant doors slowly creaked open.
+“...alright, head on in,” the second guard said after a moment of waiting as the giant, stone doors slowly creaked open.

 Stepping inside, Ultimatum was greeted by the usual busy nature of the sanctuary.
 Strange and bizarre entities from all over the Cosmos and beyond were talking to the various Time Watchers.
-The Time Watchers themselves were all sorts of entities, ranging from humanoid to the indescribable.
-A steward approached Ultimatum and offered to take him to Zal-Rint’s quarters, of which he accepted.
+The Time Watchers themselves consisted of all sorts of entities, ranging from humanoid to the indescribable.
+Despite how quiet it seemed in the Cosmos proper (regardless of the ongoing conflict with The Eternal Order), matters relating to the Flow of Time were plentiful.
+Ultimatum even ran into a friend from his time in Universe-X909X (the universe he grew up in that led to his current state of affairs) who was glad to see he was doing alright.
+After checking in at one of the reception desks, a steward approached Ultimatum and offered to take him to Zal-Rint’s quarters, of which he graciously accepted.

-Zal-Rint’s living space was more like a temple of grand proportions, but also had a cozy nature to it.
-Ultimatum walked past displays showing off artifacts and pieces of art to one of the many libraries.
-There was an untold amount of shelves stuffed to the brim with books as far as the eye could see.
+Zal-Rint’s living space was more like a Greek temple of grand proportions atop a tall mountain, but also had a cozy nature to it.
+A sun shined down on the temple that sat high above the clouds, but it was not cold nor was it windy.
+Ultimatum walked past displays showing off artifacts and pieces of art from across time and space to one of the many libraries throughout the temple.
+There was an untold amount of ornate, decorated shelves stuffed to the brim with books as far as the eye could see.
 Zal-Rint was a bit of a bookworm, so Ultimatum figured he would be there.

 A ladder with a man on it slid around the corner of one of the colossal bookshelves.
 “Schwarzes, there you are!” he said as he began to climb down.

 Zal-Rint was not the most tidy Time Watcher.
 His brown hair was a bit unkempt, with his white and gold robes being a complete mess.
 It was easy to tell that he was a scholar, more concerned with reading than talking to other people.
+There was also the fact that he had a late study session after an epiphany he had the preceding day.
+Despite being a bit tired, there was always time for his best friend.
+Regardless, Zal-Rint was a slight recluse–and it definitely showed in how he presented himself and in the organized, yet messy state of his home.
 Still, he brushed himself off, smoothed out his hair, and straightened out his clothes.

 “What were you up to?”
 Ultimatum inquired.

 “Oh, just looking for one of my older almanacs.
-You know how easy it is to lose stuff in this place.”
-Zal then led him over to a nice table with a teapot and some cups.
+You know how easy it is to lose stuff in this place and lose yourself in a good book after a good idea” Zal-Rint then led him over to a nice table with a teapot and some cups.
 “Come, sit.”

 Ultimatum was poured a cup of tea and took a sip.
 It was nice and warm, relaxing his nerves.
 “Thanks.
 Zal, I’m worried…”

-“I can see that,” he said with a chuckle.
+“I can see that,” he said with a chuckle as he sat down.

 “We’re finally rid of Milosh, but that jerk is still causing us trouble.”

-“Yes, but what Serjiel told us reignited my concern.”
+“Yes, but what Serjiel told us has reignited my concern.”

-Zal-Rint flipped through one of his tomes real quickly.
+Zal-Rint leaned over and flipped through one of his tomes on the real quickly.
 “Unfortunately you’re right to be concerned.
-Sir Blood-Wraith and Sir Odo aren’t in for a good time.”
+Sir Blood-Wraith and Sir Odo aren’t in for a good time… Also what about that little secret Beorhtric shared with you?”

 “How so?”

 Zal-Rint sighed.
 There was a hint of nostalgia to it.
-“When Leif became fifth dimensional, he had a terrifying vision of the events about to unfold.
+“When Leif became fifth dimensional, he had a terrifying vision of the events about to unfold–and not just the stuff he told all of you.
 He came to us and confided in me what he had learned.
 I told him the best thing he could do was prepare and play the long game on this one.
+And then of course his majesty–The Vermilion King, paid the good dragon a little visit.
 Fortunately everything is in place, so all we need to do is play our parts.
 Karnage doesn’t realize it, but he truly is the seed of his own undoing.”

 Ultimatum was unsure how to feel.
 “Isn’t this the kind of stuff that contributed to The Vermilion King wanting to overthrow God in the first place?”

 Zal-Rint laughed in sympathy.
 “I understand your concerns, Schwarzes.
-Leif and I knew you would want to discuss this, so I picked out an event in a certain timeline that I want you to see…” a large, crystalline orb hovered down to them.
+Leif and I knew you would want to discuss this, so I picked out an event in a certain timeline that I want you to see…” a large, crystalline orb from a high up shelf hovered down to them.

 “Okay, but what does this have to do with me, the guild, and what’s about to happen?”

-“All of this takes place after the great calamity and centers around two people very special to you.
+“All of this takes place after The Tyrant War and centers around two people very special to you.
 Take a look…”

 Ultimatum did as he was told and was shocked.
 “Hey!
 That’s mom and dad!”